|

 Selection of Students

-Outstanding will be selected to attend the International Science and
+be Outstanding will be selected to attend the

 website.